DataFire/Integrations/integrations/generated/azure_notificationhubs/README.md

 * MpnsCredentialProperties `object`: Description of a NotificationHub MpnsCredential.
   * certificateKey `string`: The certificate key for this credential.
   * mpnsCertificate `string`: The MPNS certificate.
-  * thumbprint `string`: The Mpns certificate Thumbprint
+  * thumbprint `string`: The MPNS certificate Thumbprint

 ### NamespaceCreateOrUpdateParameters
 * NamespaceCreateOrUpdateParameters `object`: Parameters supplied to the CreateOrUpdate Namespace operation.